 He said that the plate looks gorgeous and the presentation is very nice.
-Then he tasted the cake and said that it was very good.
+Then he tasted the cake and said that it was delicious.

-He asked about the middle of the cake and if I put pistachios only on top of the cake, or there are pistachios somewhere else.
+He asked about the middle of the cake, and I put pistachios only on top of the cake, or there are pistachios somewhere else.

 He was very pleased and overall he told me that my dish is very tasty and beautiful.

 He also looked at the entire cake and said that it looked really nice.
 The producers also walked around the room and told me that the cake looked gorgeous.

 After that, an interviewer(producer) came and quickly tried to find out a little bit more about me.